thunderbird/developer-docs/add-ons/add-on-policies/review-policy-for-thunderbird-add-ons.md

 A summary of this information must be included in the add-on’s listing description.
 Finally, you and your add-on must also comply with all applicable data privacy laws as well as any other laws that may apply to your specific add-on.

+Please refer to [Mozilla’s best practices](https://extensionworkshop.com/documentation/develop/best-practices-for-collecting-user-data-consents/) for advice and examples on how to design and implement a data collection consent prompt. [compare check: this was missing but is probably needed]

 ## User Interactions & Technical Data

 * Users must be provided a clear way to control this data collection.
 The control mechanism must be shown during the installation process of the add-on.
 * Add-ons must only collect information about add-on performance and/or use.
+* Search functionality provided or loaded by the add-on must not collect search terms or intercept searches that are going to a third-party search provider. [compare check: this was missing but is probably needed]
+* If the collection of visited URLs or user search terms is required for the add-on to work, the user must provide affirmative consent (i.e., explicit opt-in from the user) at first-run, since that information can contain personal information.  [compare check: this was missing but is probably needed]
 * Collecting ancillary information \(e.g. any data not explicitly required for the add-on’s basic functionality\) is prohibited.

 ## Cookies